Kalinga Institute of Social Sciences, IndiaSuraj Kumar, Shubhasree Shankar, Nizni Hans

 The GRTA team at Kalinga Institute for Social Sciences (KISS) are redrafting policy advice for legislators to reflect the current crisis, while also writing newspaper articles to raise awareness around the likely impacts of Covid-19 for longer-term sustainable food systems and food security in India.

-Find out more on these Twitter and Facebook channels:
+Find out more on these X (formerly known as Twitter) and Facebook channels:

 Blog written by Elettra Spadola, GRTA Project Administrator, and Hannah Gray, GRTA Project Officer at University of East Anglia, UK on 21 April 2020.